floooh/oryol/code/Modules/Gfx/README.md

 In the initialization phase, the Gfx module itself is setup and graphics resources likes textures, meshes and shaders are created.
-In the render loop resources and state required for the next draw state is applied, and one of the draw method is called to actually submit a draw call.
+In the render loop resources and state required for the next draw call is applied, and one of the draw methods is called to actually submit a draw call.
 Finally the Gfx::CommitFrame() method is called which marks the end of the rendering frame.

+#### A minimal render loop

-Here are some sample code fragments how to setup the Gfx system and run a minimal render loop.
+Here are code fragments for how to setup the Gfx system and run a minimal render loop.
 For an actual working code example, see the [Clear sample](http://floooh.github.com/oryol/Clear.html):

 ```cpp
 #include "Gfx/Gfx.h"